You need to protect and preserve your drawings but there is a lot of poor advice out there and I want to put it right.

 I won’t lie and tell you that I have tested and compared all the brands out there, I haven’t.
 I chose Winsor and Newton because it was easily available where I live and I got used to the high degree of darkening and adapted to it.

-I did experiment with using a bottle of fixative with a diffuser.
+I did an experiment using a bottle of fixative with a diffuser.
 I won’t do that again, blotches everywhere.
-The only fixative I’m keen to try, in the future, is one called Spectrafix.
+The only fixative I’m keen to try, in the future, is one called Spectrafix (affiliate)

 I’m interested because it doesn’t alter the tone as much as other sprays.
 It’s only made of casein, water, and alcohol, so it’s non-toxic, safe to use indoors, and doesn’t PONG!